chuacw/JSONRPC_Framework/README.md

 Bugs / Feature Requests
 ---
-If you find any bugs or have any feature requests, please [file an issue on the repository](https://github.com/chuacw/JSONRPC_Framework/issues/new).
+If you find any bugs, please [file an issue on the repository](https://github.com/chuacw/JSONRPC_Framework/issues/new).

+Discussions
+---
+For discussions of any new features, please visit [JSON RPC Framework discussions](https://github.com/chuacw/JSONRPC_Framework/discussions).